 Simon Leadbetter has held senior roles at Northcliffe, The Daily Telegraph, Santander, Barclaycard, AXA, Prudential and Fidelity.

 In 2004, he founded a marketing agency that worked amongst others with The Guardian, Vodafone, E.On and Liverpool Victoria.
 He sold this agency in 2006 and as Chief Marketing Officer for two VC-backed start-ups launched the online platform Cleantech Intelligence (which underpinned the The Guardian’s Cleantech 100) and StrategyEye Cleantech.
 Most recently, he was Marketing Director of Emap, the UK’s largest B2B publisher, and the founder of Blue & Green Communications Limited.

 Alex Blackburne – Editor

 Alex Blackburne joined Blue & Green Tomorrow as an intern journalist in October 2011.
+He rapidly rose from intern, to full-time journalist to senior reporter.
 He became editor of the publication in June 2012 and has since fronted several of its in-depth reports, covering subjects including renewable energy, sustainable banking, ethical shopping and sustainable investment.
 Originally from Hull, he graduated with a first class honours degree in journalism from the University of Lincoln in 2011.